-MA Fashion: Branding & Creative Communication is a contemporary studio-based programme designed to build creative and professional skills.
-With unique industry opportunities including internships with our partner Hearst Magazines UK, it aims to produce the next generation of fashion communicators, with the innovation, strategic thinking and creative vision necessary for careers in the fast-moving industry of visual branding and fashion media and communications.
+Our MA Fashion: Branding & Creative Communication course is a contemporary studio-based programme designed to build creative and professional skills.
+With unique industry opportunities including internships with our partner Hearst Magazines UK, we aim to produce fashion communicators, with the innovation, strategic thinking and creative vision necessary for careers in the fast-moving industry of visual branding and fashion media and communications.

 What to Expect

 In your first semester you will be set a series of briefs designed to stimulate your creativity and help you develop the ingenuity and resilience that professional creative practice requires.
 You will begin to outline a self-directed project proposal, which will ultimately develop into your Independent Major Project.